Panasonic LX15 vs Sony RX10 IV

 The physical size and weight of the Panasonic LX15 and the Sony RX10 IV are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX15 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is considerably larger (97 percent) than the Panasonic LX15.
 Moreover, the RX10 IV is substantially heavier (253 percent) than the LX15.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the LX15 does not feature any corresponding weather-sealing.

 Concerning battery life, the LX15 gets 260 shots out of its DMW-BLH7 battery, while the RX10 IV can take 400 images on a single charge of its NP-FW50 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.